ISISComputingGroup/ibex_developers_manual/FZJ_Fermi_chopper.md

 Occasionally the device will get confused and reset its gate width to a semi-random value.
 Resending the gate width causes it to pick up the correct value again.

 This problem is mitigated in the driver by having a state machine which keeps the gate width and gate width readback in sync.

+# Drive turns off unexpectedly

+There are safety checks in the IOC.
+- If the electronics temperatures or motor temperatures go above 45 Celsius.
+- If the auto zero voltages are out of range
+- If the actual chopper speed is above 606Hz
+- If the magnetic bearing is off while the chopper is at speed